jxhncxmpbxll/similar-homes/README.md

 # Project Name

-> A recreation of a Trulia Product Information Page
+> A product information page for a Real Estate Application

 ## Related Projects